Formation of LISA Black Hole Binaries in Merging Dwarf Galaxies: the Imprint of Dark Matter: Discussion

 While the potentially low BH occupation fraction and the relative rarity of DG merger events might seem detrimental to a high LISA-detection rate, this is outweighed by the fact that DGs with $M_{\rm vir} \sim 10^{10}$~M$_{\odot}$ are $\sim$100 times more numerous at $z = 0$ relative to Milky Way-sized halos and even more so at high redshift \citep[e.g.][]{Reed_et_al_2007}.

 However, even with a large integrated number of DG mergers, there remains the question of if (and how fast) a BH binary can form during a DG encounter, which is what we focused on in this Letter.

 Our main finding is that the inner DM slope is a fundamental property for predicting the formation (or lack thereof) of an IMBH binary.
 More specifically, in our high-resolution simulations, only mergers between cuspy DGs ($\gamma$ = 1) favour the formation of a hard BH binary, whereas, in the low-$\gamma$ mergers, the BHs stall at a separation of $\sim$0.1~kpc (Fig.~\ref{fig:BHsep}).
 As a consequence, the rate of LISA signals from the coalescence of BHs from DG mergers is a function of the fraction of NFW-like DGs.
+We stress here that, even though we have only performed mergers between DGs with identical $\gamma$, only one NFW-like DG in the pair should suffice, since the inner DM slope of a merger remnant is always close to the steepest slope of the two \citep[e.g.][]{Fulton_Barnes_2001,Dehnen_2005}.
 Furthermore, in DM models other than CDM, such as self-interacting or fuzzy DM, in which the formation of constant-density DM cores is a consequence of the physics of the DM candidate, we expect a dearth of LISA events at IMBH scales relative to CDM, hinting at the exciting possibility to use the LISA event rates to probe the nature of DM itself.

 Our results depend sensitively on resolution: in the low-resolution simulations, all BHs stall, independent of $\gamma$.
 This is an important point to keep in mind when interpreting results from cosmological simulations, where the resolution is necessarily limited.